emmercm/igir/docs/commands.md

     Any invalid `.zip` files (ones that would fail [`igir test`](#test)), and any non-`.zip` files, will be re-zipped into a valid `.zip` file.

-!!! note

-    You can use the [`--dat-combine` option](dats/processing.md#dat-combining) to cause every ROM in a DAT to be zipped together.

 ## ROM verification

 ### `test`